c-marsh/Break-it/README.md

 ### Active Bugs

 - [x] Ball bounce under paddle
+- [x] When pausing from start screen, and then unpausing, the game starts.
+    -   fixed by disabling pause from strat screen
 - [ ] Ball bounces through paddle
 - [ ] Gameover sound loops
 - [x] Gameover black circle
 - [x] you restart levels with space bar on level 2+
-- [ ] On resize of screen mid play, ball becomes oval, unless refreshed
+- [x] On resize of screen mid play, ball becomes oval, unless refreshed
+    -   prevented by implementing cheat screen
 - [x] ~~Ball return to screen after leaving~~ No longer relevent as this a new game screen starts
 - [x] Mute toggle not working
 - [ ] When resizing before playing the game, an error is logged through Chrome as a result of audio being played before input on the page - https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Best_practices#Autoplay_policy